Eoin Morgan

-Youth and early career
+Early life and education

 Morgan was born on 10 September 1986 in Dublin and brought up in Rush, where his father Jody was from; his mother Olivia is English.
 He learned to play cricket at Rush Cricket Club, where his father was Third XI captain.

 He was educated at the Catholic University School on Leeson Street, where he played in three Leinster Senior Schools Cup champion teams.
 In his early teens, Morgan played hurling twice a week.
 Often questioned as to its influence in the development of his skills as a batsman, Morgan downplays this, aside from possibly the reverse sweep, where the grip is the same as for hurling.

 During this time, he also briefly attended Dulwich College in south London to further his cricketing education and it was here that his ambition to play for England began.
 He represented Ireland's youth teams and was capped at Under-13, Under-15 and Under-17 level, eventually he became Ireland's youngest senior international.
 He spent a number of summer spells with Middlesex's under-age setup.

 He was selected in the Irish under-19 squad for the 2004 Under-19 Cricket World Cup, and was Ireland's top run-scorer in the competition.

 Two years later, he captained Ireland in the 2006 Under-19 World Cup where he finished as the second-highest overall run-scorer.
 He has also played for Finchley CC.
 He is the leading runscorer in U19 Cricket World Cup history with an aggregate of 606 runs.

 Domestic career

 Morgan batting for Middlesex in 2015.

 Morgan scored his maiden first-class century for Middlesex on 5 July 2008 at Uxbridge.
 This was compiled from 250 balls against the touring South Africans before their Test series against England; the innings included three sixes off spinner Paul Harris.
-Morgan was part of Middlesex's victorious Twenty20 Cup winning side in 2008.
+Morgan was part of Middlesex's victorious Twenty20 Cup winning team in 2008.
 He underlined his growing maturity after leading Middlesex to victory in the County Championship against Kent.

 After regular captain Shaun Udal was injured on the morning of the match, Morgan was named captain, at an age of just 22, having been chosen over senior players Owais Shah, Chris Silverwood, Murali Kartik and Tyron Henderson.
 It was Middlesex's first four-day victory of the season.
-Udal returned to captain the side for the next match against Essex.
+Udal returned to captain the team for the next match against Essex.

 In January 2020, Morgan was named as the captain for Middlesex's T20 team for the 2020 Vitality Blast campaign.
 "I'm delighted to be awarded the T20 Captaincy.
 The role is one that I have really enjoyed.
 We’ve got an exciting group of players here at Middlesex, with plenty of talent and a good blend of youth and experience, and I'm really looking forward to helping the club build on the improvements we made in this format last year", Morgan's statement read upon assuming the captain's role.